Raymond Niro, a highly successful patent litigator who represented primarily inventors and other plaintiffs, passed away on August 9 at the age of 73.

 In 1997, the National Law Journal named him “one of the ten best U.S. litigators,” and in 1999 it named him “one of the ten best trial lawyers in Illinois.”
 Contingency wins, where he might share 40% or more of the recoveries, have made Niro a wealthy man.
 He lives most of the time in Boca Raton, Florida, and has a home in Aspen, Colorado, which he built with former partner, Gerald Hosier, who is best known for generating more than $1 billion in damages and royalties on behalf of inventor Jerome Lemelson, a known patent submariner until a 1996 change in the patent law to 20 years’ exclusivity from filing effectively ended the loophole.
 (The Lemelson-MIT Program, endowed by the Lemelson Foundation, rewards unsung inventors.
 MIT describes Lemelson as “one of the world’s most prolific inventors.”)

-But not all of Niro’s has been married to the same woman for 41 years.
+But not all of Niro’s cases are defenseless little guys.
+He has represented publicly owned patent holders.
 The son of an immigrant bricklayer from Abruzzi, Italy, Niro grew up in Pittsburgh, where he says he learned to root for the underdog and still does.

 Trained as a chemical engineer, Niro is still able to connect with juries and judges.
 “I learned early on that as a litigator you need to tell a story that juries and judges understand,” he told me.
 “You can’t talk down to anyone.
 I get great personal satisfaction from helping people to win cases that may not otherwise have been heard.”